AionSystem/VERITAS/README.md

 Sovereign Trace Protocol Integration

 Every VERITAS dataset can be optionally sealed with the Sovereign Trace Protocol — a permanence infrastructure that stamps the data with a triple‑time cryptographic seal (Gregorian, Hebrew lunisolar, 13‑Moon Dreamspell).
-The SHA‑256 hash of the full dataset is bound to the seal, making the export tamper‑evident and independently verifiable using the open‑source STP code.
+The SHA‑256 hash of the full dataset is bound to the seal, making the export tamper‑evident and independently verifiable.

 How It Works

 1. In the responder dashboard, click STP Seal after exporting
 2. The seal is generated via the STP API (/api/stp-seal.js)
-3. Creates permanent ledger entry in SOVEREIGN-TRACE-PROTOCOL
+3. Creates permanent ledger entry in the STP GitHub repository
 4. Download the STP file alongside your export to prove dataset integrity

 ---